sterbini/study-DA/docs/case_studies/3_octupole_scan_diagonal.md

 ```

 Note that, in this case, the parameters we used to group by the output data with are both the tune and the octupole current for beam 1 and beam 2.
 Also, in this case, we have to specify the type of crossing for the plotting since it can't be parsed from the configuration.
 Finally, a few adjustements are needed in the ```plot_heatmap``` function, they should be self-explanatory.

-!!! tip "You can add a link as a qrcode to your plot"

-    You can add a link to your study as a qrcode in the plot by specifying the `link` argument in the `plot_heatmap` function.
-In this case, the qrcode will be displayed in the bottom right corner of the plot.
-However, the qrcode will be clickable only if you use a vectorized output format (e.g. pdf).

 Just for illustration, here is the output of the plot (not vectorized):